I'm a beginner

 - 3 min walk, [10 min run, 2 min walk] repeat 3 times, 3 min walk

 Below is a downloadable ten week training plan to provide an example of how to approach running for the first time (Level 1) as well as a more advanced running plan for those that already have a baseline fitness (Level 2).
 There is also a blank template to try and design your own training plan around work and other commitments you may have.
-Use the session ideas to do this, and remember to build up by around 10% each week.
-More session ideas are available below.
+Use the session ideas to do this, and remember to build up slowly.

-In case I haven't convinced you that 'YOU CAN DO IT', then there's lots of other resources out there to help you start your running journey.
+There's lots of other resources out there to help you start your running journey.
 A popular one is the NHS Couch to 5k.
-It has podcasts and an app to help you along the way!
+It has podcasts and an app to help you along the way.
+I'd also really recommend Parkrun.This is a free weekly 5km and it doesn't matter if you walk, jog, run, volunteer or spectate!